Do Go On - 532 - Dashcon Failure

 If it works, it works.

-I'm fine with, uh, with, um, what's the word I'm looking for?
+I'm fine with, with, what's the word I'm looking for?

 Plessibos.